sushiroll4093/clone/Quick-Start.md

 JavaScript Runtime
 ------------------

 You'll also need a JavaScript runtime to translate our CoffeeScript code to JavaScript and a few other things.
-We use Node.js for this.
-Mac OS X users can download the installer from [node.js](http://nodejs.org).
+We use Node.js for this. macOS users can download the installer from [node.js](http://nodejs.org).
 Linux users should already have it from the `apt-get install` step above.

 CoffeeScript can be installed the same way as on other platforms, through `npm` (which is included with the nodeJS installation):
 ```